Parabolic automorphisms of hyperkahler manifolds: Introduction

 Let $S$ be a projective K3 surface and let $f: S\to S$ be an automorphism.
 The Neron-Severi lattice $\NS(S)$ is of signature $(1, \rho_S-1)$ where $\rho_S$ is the Picard number of $S$, and $f$ induces an automorphism $f^*$ of $NS(S)$.
-When $\rho_S\geq 3$, the projectivization of the positive cone in $\NS(S)\otimes \R$ can be viewed as a model of the hyperbolic space which we denote by $\H_S$.
-According to the classification of the isometries of the hyperbolic space, $f^*$ can be either elliptic, or loxodromic, or parabolic.
-By definition, an elliptic isometry has a fixed point inside $\H_S$.
-It has to be of finite order in presence of an underlying integral structure (the Neron-Severi lattice here).
-A loxodromic isometry has two fixed points on the boundary of $\H_S$, and a parabolic one has a single one.
-In this last case, $f^*$ preserves a class of self-intersection zero, which one may clearly assume nef (by convexity of the nef cone) and integral (as $f^*$ is integral).
+When $\rho_S\geq 3$, the projectivization of the cone of vectors of positive square in $V=\NS(S)\otimes \R$ can be viewed as a model of the hyperbolic space which we denote by $\H_S$.
+The projectivization of the isotropic cone is the boundary of the hyperbolic space, called the absolute, and $f^*\in O(V)$ induces an isometry of $\H_S$.
+Replacing $f$ by $f^2$, we may assume $f^*\in SO^+(V)$\footnote{Here $SO^+(V)$ denotes the connected component of the unity of $SO(V)$.}.
+The following theorem is well-known (see \cite{_Kapovich:hyperbolic_} or \cite{R} for details).